agra-uni-bremen/libriscv/README.md

 # libriscv

-An extensible implementation of the RISC-V ISA for rapid prototyping of hardware verification and security techniques.
+An extensible implementation of the RISC-V ISA for rapid prototyping of software verification techniques and hardware security mechanisms.

 # Status